PedroCristo/portfolio_project_1/README.md

 ## Special Thanks

- * Special thanks to Mairéad Gilli, my colleagues in Code Institute, kasia Bogucka and my mentor Sandeep Aggarwal for help me through this project.
+ * Special thanks to my mentor Sandeep Aggarwal, my colleagues at Code Institute, Kasia Bogucka and Mairéad Gillic for their assistance throughout this project.